11 BEST AND UNIQUE CAFES IN COPENHAGEN

 So downstairs you have a very tiny café with just one tiny table.
 Upstairs there is only a tiny bedroom with a tiny bathroom.
 Did I say tiny enough times?

-The place obviously gives a very intimate feel and is very charming.
+This boutique hotel obviously gives a very intimate feel and is very charming.

 They do not serve a lot of things but you can get a nice small breakfast serving and along with that they do great coffee!

-Who knew that the world’s smallest hotel could be found in the center of Copenhagen at Tullinsgade 1, 1618 KBH
+Who knew that the world’s smallest hotel could be found in the center of Copenhagen at Tullinsgade 1, 1618 KBH?

 As you might expect just from reading the name, Beau Marché is a French café.